sven-isom/probabilistic_proof_system/Complexity theory/Concepts/BPP.md

 **Equivalently**:
-BPP\mathbf{BPP} is the class of decision problems solvable in polynomial time by a randomized algorithm whose error probability is bounded away from 1/21/2 for all inputs.
+$\mathbf{BPP}$ is the class of decision problems solvable in polynomial time by a randomized algorithm whose error probability is bounded away from 1/21/2 for all inputs.

----

 ## 2 Intuition